Please ensure Javascript is enabled for purposes of website accessibility

 Coach explains, “What drives me is just the tangible results, the adventure of it all, the people you meet, the cool cities you visit.”

-McKellar Lake
+McKeller Lake

 The creeks that flow through Tennessee’s cities carry litter into McKellar Lake, which feeds into the Mississippi River.
 Living Lands and Waters chose this location for its student program to collect as much trash and plastic pollution as possible before it enters the continent’s second-largest river, which provides drinking water to 18 million people and is home to more than 120 species of fish.

-2,228 students
+2,228 STUDENTS

-have participated in Living Lands & Waters’ Alternative Spring Break program to date
+Have participated in Living Lands & Waters’ Alternative Spring Break program to date.

-have been removed as a result of the Alternative Spring Break program
+Have been removed as a result of the Alternative Spring Break program.

-get their drinking water from the Mississippi River
+Get their drinking water from the Mississippi River.

-Join the Movement
+Join the movement